DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 Using bind mounts instead of volumes, moved variables to the `.env` file, commented out privileged mode, increased shm_size,...

-Nothing special going on here, of note is use of `tmpfs` for ram temp storage and [shm_size](https://docs.frigate.video/frigate/installation/#calculating-required-shm-size).
+Of note is use of `tmpfs` for ram temp storage and [shm_size](https://docs.frigate.video/frigate/installation/#calculating-required-shm-size).

 `docker-compose.yml`